Background

 Collaboration

 Rick graduated from Montana State University with a degree in Range Science and built a 30+ year career with the Natural Resources Conservation Service (NRCS), prior to retiring in 2020.
 He and his wife run a cow/calf operation just south of Stanford, MT.
 Rick finds immense value in the principles of sound grazing management and leads Montana graziers by example.
-As head of the Steering Committee, Rick’s main focus is identifying ways in which the organization can better the lives and the lands of Montana ranchers.
-In addition to serving as head of the MTGLC Steering Committee, Rick is also on the board of the Ranchers Stewardship Alliance (RSA) and is an active member of the Range Monitoring Group (RMG).
+As head of the Board of Directors, Rick’s main focus is identifying ways in which the organization can better the lives and the lands of Montana ranchers.
+In addition to serving as head of the MTGLC Board, Rick is also on the board of the Ranchers Stewardship Alliance (RSA) and is an active member of the Range Monitoring Group (RMG).

 Ben, with wife Jamie and sons Luke and Cade, live in Lavina, Montana and run a family sheep operation.
 The Lehfeldt family has been in the sheep business for nearly 140 years and take great pride upholding the family legacy.
 Ben is currently the Vice-Chairman of Montana GLC and represents the American Sheep Industry on the National GLC board.
 Ben is the current Vice-President of American Sheep Industry (ASI), Vice-chairman of Sheep Genetics USA, and a board of director on the Montana Woolgrowers Association Board.
 Locally, Ben is the president of his county Farm Bureau group and Chairman of the Lavina School Board.